Obituary of Emma Watson

 Emma is preceded in death by her father and mother, Bernerdean and Ilean Watts; sister, Wanda J. White; and husband, Oscar Watson.

-Survivors include her daughter, Sharolett (James) Watson of Moberly, MO; grandchildren, Michele R. Watts and Andrae S. Watts both of Moberly, MO; great grandchildren, DeAndrae Damron Watts and Shante D. Watts both of Moberly, MO, Zarra Watts and Yasimine Watts both of Fulton, MO, Michele Cedllo of Columbia, MO and Tremaine Watts of Fulton, MO; great-great grandson, Phelix A. Watts of Moberly, MO; brother, Leroy Stanley Watts of Moberly, MO; extended family and close friends.
+Survivors include her daughter, Sharolett (James) Watson of Moberly, MO; grandchildren, Michele R. Watts and Andrae S. Watts both of Moberly, MO; great grandchildren, DeAndrae Damron Watts and Shante D. Watts both of Moberly, MO, Zaria Watts and Yasimine Watts both of Fulton, MO, Michela Cedllo of Columbia, MO and Tremaine Watts of Fulton, MO; great-great grandson, Phelix A. Watts of Moberly, MO; brother, Leroy Stanley Watts of Moberly, MO; extended family and close friends.

 Condolences may be shared online at www.pathwaymemorial.com.

 Please give me more time to enjoy you.

 More time to get to know the inner you.